-Japan, Germany warned Mnuchin amid G-20 fears of currency policy shift | The Japan Times
+Japan, Germany warn Mnuchin amid G-20 fears of currency policy shift | The Japan Times

 If comments from the Trump administration start to cause market volatility, G-20 members may escalate their rhetoric, he said.
 Sheets helped negotiate the renewed G-20 pledge in 2015 that was designed to ensure nations avoid getting drawn into currency battles.

 Finance ministers may take the opportunity to, with a light touch during congratulatory calls, remind Mnuchin of those commitments.
-As Treasury secretary, Mnuchin has so far spoken with his Chinese counterparts as well the U.K.’s Philip Hammond, Japan’s Taro Aso and Wolfgang Schaeuble from Germany.
+As Treasury secretary, Mnuchin has so far spoken with his Chinese counterparts as well the U.K.’s Philip Hammond, Finance Minister Taro Aso and Wolfgang Schaeuble from Germany.

 During his calls with Chinese officials, which included Vice Premier Wang Yang, Mnuchin stressed the need for a more balanced relationship between the two countries, the Treasury’s press office said on Friday.
 Mnuchin said he wanted “strong” engagement and would work with China on areas including the economy, trade and investment in bilateral and multilateral forums.